aurelia/site-generator/lib/app/docs/api/fetch-client/index.md

 Requests being processed by interceptors are considered active.
 * `baseUrl: string` - The base URL set by the config.
 * `defaults: RequestInit` - The default request init to merge with values specified at request time.
-* `interceptors: Interceptor` - The interceptors to be run during requests.
+* `interceptors: ` - The interceptors to be run during requests.
 * `isConfigured: boolean` - Indicates whether or not the client has been configured.
 * `isRequesting: boolean` - Indicates whether or not the client is currently making one or more requests.